ppls-nd-prs/lola/README.md

 The evaluations for this research can be found in these folders as well.

 Finally, the confusion matrices for the evaluations can be computed by running <code>get_conf_mats.py</code>. <br>
-The confusion matrices for this research can be found in both evaluation folders and are marked with "[metrics]" at the end of the file name.
+The confusion matrices for this research can be found in both evaluation folders and are marked with "[metrics]" at the end of the file name. <br>
+The overall percentage that's correctly classified for all datasets with a "[metrics]" file can be obtained by running <code>get_overall_score.py</code>.
+This will give you a file <code>overall_scores.csv</code> which contains the scores in descending order.
+Note that any datset with "train" or "test" in the name is left out.

 ### Specifics for various files
 Here we specify how to run various files.